mmctl/easycrypt-ext/README.md

 # Features, Commands, and Keybindings

-The following provides an overview of the main (interactive) features of EasyCrypt Ext and explains how to use them.
+The following provides an overview of the main (interactive) features of EasyCrypt Ext and explains how to use (and potentially configure) them.
 It also lists the most relevant commands and their default keybindings.
 Although often not mentioned explicitly, some commands are also available through the menu bar and mode line menus.

 > :eyes: **General configuration** :eyes:
 > Most packages, including EasyCrypt Ext and the external ones mentioned here,